plalev1948/DevOps/Linux/getting-started.md

 Working with the Linux Server: server - a computer on which there is at least one process, whose job it is to serve the needs of a remote user, usually called a client

+Using Linux Containers:

+Working with Server Apps: Apache

 </div>
 </body>
 </html>